 The SUM-190 cell line, in addition to having a focal ERBB2 amplification, has a point mutation in the PIK3CA oncogene, which results in sensitivity of these cells to the class I-alpha specific drug Alpelisib.
 Interestingly, the PIK3CA mutation also results in reduced sensitivity of these cells to HER2-specific tyrosine kinase inhibitors.
 Like for the SUM-225 cells, these characteristics have not changed over the 20 years that we and others have been working with them.
 The story of HER2 amplification and the dependence on HER2 activity for their growth and survival in several breast cancer cell lines is yet another indication of the remarkable stability of the phenotypes of human breast cancer cell lines.

 This cell line stability can be observed at many levels in addition to the driving oncogenes characteristic of each line.
-As mentioned above, the cytokeratin profiles of breast cancer cell lines don’t change over time.
+First, the cytokeratin profiles of breast cancer cell lines don’t change over time.
 Indeed, Charles Perou and others have shown that breast cancer cell lines can be assigned to the same cluster groups as primary breast cancers based on unsupervised analysis of their expression profiles.
 Even the morphology of the cells does not change over time as can be clearly seen from the very different morphologies of the SUM cells, which has not changed over the 20+ years I have been working with them.
 Their proteome profiles also are stable and reflect the biology of the disease of the individual from which they came.
 The SUM-149 and SUM-190 cell lines came from patients with inflammatory breast cancer, and both cells over express E-cadherin, which is a common characteristic of this type of breast cancer.
 SUM-44 cells came from a patient with invasive lobular breast cancer, and these cells have the classic inactivating mutation in the E-cadherin gene and overexpress the estrogen receptor gene at the message and protein levels.
 In SUM-44 cells, expression of the estrogen receptor is essential for their survival.

 I could go on and on, but hopefully by now the point is made.
 Breast cancer cell lines, when properly obtained and properly cultured are highly stable models of the specific disease of the patient from which they came, and they maintain those characteristics over decades.
 Thus, breast cancer cell lines are people too!
 For this reason, I have done my best, for each of the SUM lines, to describe on the SLKBase the characteristics of the patients whose specimen gave rise to each of the cell lines, as this information is important to properly interpret results obtained with each of the lines.
 More recently, I have added individual cell line pages for more than 50 other human breast cancer cell lines.

 By now, you may be wondering why I’m making such a big deal about this.
 The reason is this: if you accept that individual breast cancer cell lines are good and stable models of the disease that was experienced by the patient from which they came, then an enormous amount of omics-based data becomes available that can be used to enhance the meaning of cell line-based research.
 As a result of work from the Joe Gray lab, from project Achilles at Dana Farber, from the MD Anderson reverse phase protein array lab, from the Cell Line Encyclopedia and the Genomics of Drug Sensitivity in Cancer database developed by the Welcome Trust, there is an enormous amount of data for over 70 breast cancer cell lines and for hundreds of other cancer cell lines derived from individual patients with cancer.
 These data can be used to move the field forward, particularly toward improving our ability to deliver precision therapeutics to patients.
-And thus, it is an overarching goal of the SLKBase and this book to make these data available to our users and readers in a way that yields deep biological insights into individual breast cancer cell lines as individual patients.
+And thus, it is an overarching goal of the SLKBase to make these data available to our users and readers in a way that yields deep biological insights into individual breast cancer cell lines as individual patients.
 Bringing these tools to our users will allow us to obtain a deeper understanding of cell lines, one patient at a time, and then use that knowledge to generate novel strategies to reverse engineer each of these cell lines.
 So, despite the emerging popularity of organoid models and PDX models of breast cancer, none of these systems come with anywhere near the amount and sophistication of the data we have for cell lines, nor are these systems amenable to the generation of these kinds of data sets.
 Moreover, they are not flexible enough to allow creative experimentation to be done to test predictions that result from the enormous amount of functional omics data we have for cell lines.

 Apparent instability of breast cancer cell lines: In the paragraphs above, I’ve attempted to provide a brief summary of the evidence that points to the inherent stability of human breast cancer cell lines as models of human disease and the impact that this has had on breast cancer research.
 However, we now know that a case can be mode for the instability of breast cancer cell lines.
 As a result, many researchers have turned away from using these models, and consider this instability to be a significant disadvantage.
 So, what are we to make of this apparent conflict?